 When a woman is educated and empowered, she starts a ripple effect in her community.
 This is true all over the world.
 But women still face barriers that keep education and security out of reach.
 Only through community support and access to resources like education, health care, and career opportunities will women have the chance to succeed.
-That’s why AAUW has given fellowships to more than 3,000 women in 134 countries and why we regularly speak out on behalf of women and girls at the United Nations and in critical global coalitions.
-Check out how AAUW has gone global.
+That’s why AAUW has awarded fellowships to more than 3,500 women in more than 140 countries and why we speak out on behalf of women and girls at the United Nations and in critical global coalitions.
+Check out AAUW’s global connections.

 A Strong History of Global Work